Nanopublication/nanopub-js/CONTRIBUTING.md

 1. Edit the `package.json` files for each package to update them to the new version.

+    ```bash
+    yarn bump --patch

+    # If you are using yarn v1, to prevent auto commit run:
+    yarn config set version-git-tag false
+    ```

 2. Run `yarn publish` from the root to build and publish all libraries:

    ```bash